 Pine Tree honey (sometimes also known as forest honey, fir honey, honeydew or tea tree honey) consists of the majority of the total honey production in Greece.
 It is not particularly sweet, tastes a little bitter, has a strong aroma, and is relatively rich in minerals and proteins.
 It is rather resistant to crystallization.

-Contrary to its name, Sourwood honey is not sour, but sweet like any honey.
+Some claim that this honey is sour.
+However, contrary to its name, many have also reported that sourwood honey is not sour, but sweet like any honey.
 This light-colored, delicate, subtle honey has an almost caramel or buttery flavor, and a pleasant, lingering aftertaste.
 With this honey, you don't need any more butter on your biscuits or bread!

 Sage Honey, primarily produced in California, is light in color, heavy bodied and has a mild but delightful flavor.
 It is extremely slow to granulate, making it a favorite honey variety among honey packers for blending with other honeys to slow down granulation.